-Then, back in the much appreciated air conditioned mansion, there was the Y2016 Reviews by Gapture's CEO - Stanley Chee, Head of UX Design - Fairoz Hassan and Head of Performance Team - Amirul Faisyal.
+Then, back in the much appreciated air conditioned mansion, there was the Y2016 Reviews by Gapture's Founder - Stanley Chee, Head of UX Design - Fairoz Hassan and Head of Performance Team - Amirul Faisyal.
 These were thorough presentations of the hit and miss in the previous year.

 Two hours of cold air later, we had a lovely tea break by the mirky pond on our patio in the company (armies) of flies and fire ants.
 We have never paid as much attention to our food as we did during our meals at The Acacia.